cobraWilliam/cobraPrograms/README.md

 # cobraPrograms
-Contains code used to run the COBRA experiment
+Contains code used to run various components of the COBRA experiment